josedv82/Swift_Learning_Resources/README.md

 - [Learn SwiftUI APP](https://apps.apple.com/us/app/learn-swiftui/id1467598599) I really liked this app.
 It has more than fifty short tutorials progressing in complexity that you can do directly from your phone.
 It is a guided tutorial and for me it was a good first introduction.
 From here I went to the other two resources above.
 It takes 2-3h top to complete all the tutorials.

+- [Big Mountain Studio](https://www.bigmountainstudio.com/a/df0u0) Even with other languages where I have years of exprience I find myself searching for ideas and googling code examples that I can then reuse in my projects directly or after some adjustments.
+Mark Moeykens at **Big Mountain Studio** has put together a lot of resources combining visuals and code examples on swiftUI.
+You can read it like a normal traditional book but for me, these is more of an investment on resources that you can check over time.
+I will provide ideas and help save time down the road.

 ## 3. Xcode IDE